-Caroline did indeed ask me to go to the meeting with her and I accepted.
+My sister did indeed ask me to go to the meeting with her and I accepted.
 I thought ‘why not?
-I might just get some comfort from it.’
-I had never been to one before, and the only concern I had at the time was that I would bump into someone I knew (the shame of it!).
+I might just get some comfort there.’
+I had never been to one before, didn't know what a "Gospel" meeting was. and the only concern I had at the time was that I would bump into someone I knew (the shame of it!).
 So three days later, on the Friday, I went.
 There were quite a few people there and the lady who owned the house made me feel very welcome.

 Thursday 5 April 2007